 Do not hog play furniture for hours on end with your own scene.

-- Be aware of the party end time before starting scenes.
+Be aware of the party pack downtime before starting scenes.

 Clean up play furniture or play areas when you are done using them.

-- If you are engaging in edge play it is your responsibility to clean up and make the play area safe after use.
+If you are engaging in edge play it is your responsibility to clean up and make the play area is safe after use.

-- Do not move play furniture unless you ask the party organiser/ DM first.
+Do not move play furniture unless you ask the DM or host.

-- If you are engaging in edge play (could cause loss of life), check first that it is agreed with the DM on duty.
+If you are engaging in edge play (which could potentially cause serious harm or loss of life), check first that it is agreed with the DM on duty.